 Public concern about climate change is high and broad-based but it exists at a time of great change, uncertainty and cynicism.
 As the country continues to endure waves of sickness, alongside rising costs of living, difficult political conversations are beginning to play out about what fair net zero policies look like and how to pay for them.
 This research seeks to answer critical questions about how people prioritise climate change compared to other important issues; how they relate fairness to climate change and climate policy; how they perceive net zero and the potential benefits and costs; and how they think action on climate might affect the UK’s place in the world.

 The UK public (through events such as the Climate Assembly UK) have made clear their belief that climate action should be fair for all.
-However, there are key differences between people from different Britain Talks Climate segments when it comes to their understanding of net zero, and what they think is “fair” and “unfair.”
+However, there are key differences between people from the seven British segments (based on More in Common’s Core Beliefs model) when it comes to their understanding of net zero, and what they think is “fair” and “unfair.”

-Between January and April 2022, we conducted a research project mapping how people across different segments of Britain Talks Climate (BTC) feel about net zero and what underpins their views on fairness.
+Between January and April 2022, we conducted a research project mapping how people across the seven values-based segments of the British population feel about net zero and what underpins their views on fairness.
 We included all segments in our survey data but, due to the topic, in focus groups we focused particularly on four segments with political leanings ranging from right to centre.
 The following pages therefore include analysis and quotes from Established Liberals, Loyal Nationals, Disengaged Traditionalists and Backbone Conservatives.
 Find out more about this project by watching the accompanying webinar, viewing the slide deck or reading more on updated sections of the web toolkit.
 All tables and figures show Climate Outreach analysis of YouGov data.

 Watch the launch webinar for this new research and download the slides below.